 Caution: There comes a point at which running stops being an aerobic exercise and becomes an anaerobic one due to the heart rate being too high.
 Be sure to contact a healthcare expert online should you feel like it.

 Imagine the shape of well-trained marathon runners.
 They not only have lost most of their body fat due to high-energy running but also have lost most of their muscle mass as well.
 If 65% of your maximum heart rate is the low end of the correct heart rate range, the upper end of the range is 80%.

 A moderate rate of running will enable:

-C. A shorter recovery period prior to you next session allowing for the most weight loss to occur.
+A shorter recovery period before your next session allowing for the most weight loss to occur.

 Though there are a lot of benefits of running in your daily life, going for a run for the first few times can feel really hard – it’s difficult to breathe, muscles ache, lungs burnout, and all you want to do is STOP right away.
 Listen, don’t give up!